samuelrubens/microblog/README.md

-# First full application Ruby on Rails
+#Full application Ruby on Rails sample
 # By Samuel Rubens

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails sample application Twitter like

 This is the sample application